makeabilitylab/physcomp/communication/handpose-serial.md

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/ServoPotWithSerialInOLED-SerialMonitor_TrimmedAndOptimized.mp4" type="video/mp4" />
 </video>
 **Video.** A demonstration of [ServoPotWithSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialInOLED/ServoPotWithSerialInOLED.ino).
 You can use the button to change between two input modes to control the servo motor: the potentiometer and serial input.
-In the video, we switch between potentiometer-based control and serial control using the Serial Monitor.
+In the video, note how we press the button to switch between potentiometer-based control and serial control.
+For the latter, we send new values using Serial Monitor.
 We also created a non-OLED version of the code called [ServoPotWithSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialIn/ServoPotWithSerialIn.ino).
 {: .fs-1 }

 #### Now add in basic p5.js test app